Skip to content

 For non-external services, Wodby runs the normal Helm upgrade and then updates the pod template of each resolved Deployment, StatefulSet, or DaemonSet with an internal redeploy annotation.
 Kubernetes treats the pod-template update as a new rollout, so the service pods are restarted with the same chart values and image references.

 Force deployment does not create a new build or change which image is deployed.
-For buildable services, choose the build you want to deploy in the same way as a regular manual deployment.
+For services with build sources, choose the build you want to deploy in the same way as a regular manual deployment.

 Force deployment requires the service to define resolvable workload selectors.
 If Wodby cannot resolve the workload selectors for a forced upgrade, the deployment is stopped before the Helm release is changed.
 External services do not have Kubernetes workloads to restart.